arteteco/FunModels/thesis/materials.md

 * Sequences were aligned using the MUSCLE algorithm [#edgar2004] and manually trimmed to a visually satisfying overlapping
 * Ugene was used as main GUI, v.
 37.0 [#okonechnikov2012]
 * The Maximum Parsimony analysis was performed using TNT, v.
-1.1 [#tnt]
+1.1 [#tnt], using the Tree Bisection and Reconnection algorhithm and with ten replics.
+1000 trees were kept and a strict consensus tree was calculated.
+A bootstrap was performed on the tree with 200 replications to test the validity of the tree.
+Bootstrap values are displayed as node labels in the appendix tree
-* The MCMC was performed using MrBayes, v.
-3.2.7a [#huelsenbeck2001]
+* The Bayesian analysis (MCMC) was performed using MrBayes, v.
+3.2.7a [#huelsenbeck2001], using the Hasegawa-Kishino-Yano with a gamma rate heterogeneity among sites (`lset nst=2 rates=gamma;`).
+One million trees were generated and sampled each thousand, with four chains running.
+A final consensus tree was then calculated (see appendix)
 * Trees were then visually edited with FigTree v.
 1.4.4
 * All parameters are available in the supplemental data, along with the files to reproduce the analysis.